alphagov/publishing-api/README.md

 [doc/arch](https://github.com/alphagov/publishing-api/blob/master/doc/arch)
 directory.

-### Deleting content items
+### Deleting Documents, Editions and Links

-To delete all traces of a content item you will need to create a migration.
+To delete content from the Publishing API you will need to create a data migration.

-If you need to delete all traces of a content item from the system:
+If you need to delete all traces of a document from the system:

 ```
-require_relative "helpers/delete_content_item"
+require_relative "helpers/delete_content"
-class RemoveYourContentItem < ActiveRecord::Migration
+class RemoveYourDocument < ActiveRecord::Migration
   # Remove /some/base-path
   def up
-    Helpers::DeleteContentItem.destroy_content_items_with_links("some-content-id")
+    Helpers::DeleteContent.destroy_document_with_links("some-content-id")
   end
 end
 ```

-If you need to delete an instance of a particular content item:
+If you need to delete a single edition:

 ```
-require_relative "helpers/delete_content_item"
+require_relative "helpers/delete_content"
-class RemoveYourContentInstance < ActiveRecord::Migration
+class RemoveYourEdition < ActiveRecord::Migration
   def up
-    content_items = ContentItem.where(id: 123)
+    editions = Edition.where(id: 123)

-    Helpers::DeleteContentItem.destroy_supporting_objects(content_items)
+    Helpers::DeleteContent.destroy_supporting_objects(editions)

-    content_items.destroy_all
+    editions.destroy_all
   end
 end
 ```

-If you need to delete just the links for a content item:
+If you need to delete just the links for a document:

 ```
-require_relative "helpers/delete_content_item"
+require_relative "helpers/delete_content"
 class RemoveLinks < ActiveRecord::Migration
   # Remove /some/base-path
   def up
-    Helpers::DeleteContentItem.destroy_links("some-content-id")
+    Helpers::DeleteContent.destroy_links("some-content-id")
   end
 end
 ```